oicr-gsi/dimsum/docs/user_manual/details.md

 - Library Preparations
 - Library Qualifications
 - Full Depth Sequencings
-- Informatics Review
+- Analysis Review
-- Draft Report
+- Release Approvals
-- Final Report
+- Releases

 Navigate through each of the tables using the tabbed bar at the top of the page.